-Such reasoning also needs a representation of programs or workflows, and upper ontology axioms.
-Our technique for static analysis works if the tasks in a workflow are characterized properly, i.e., each task belongs to a task concept that has sufficient axioms to define it.
-Definitions of such task concepts, as well as object concepts restricting what may participate in a task and filling which roles, are not part of the failure ontology module but should be part of the knowledge model of the system as a whole.
-The reasoning process can only be done within some models of the world.
-That is, there is a classification of potential failures (this is the failure ontology), a classification of possible tasks, their roles, and possible fillers for them.
-Within this model, we can ask whether certain combinations of tasks and failures make sense, and this is what our static code analysis answers.
-From previous work, we take a workflow to be a transition system where the nodes correspond to tasks, linked by transitions that are conditional on, among other things, task outcomes including failure signals, if any.
+Such reasoning also needs a representation of programs or workflows.
+From previous work (currently in review), we take a workflow to be a transition system where the nodes correspond to tasks, linked by transitions that are conditional on, among other things, task outcomes including failure signals, if any.
 Tasks can be "atomic", but they can also be described by workflows.
 When executing a workflow and encountering a non-atomic task, the execution process will begin following a path through the workflow describing the non-atomic task, in a pattern similar to invoking a piece of a program called a subroutine via a shorthand name for it.